-had then signed forced confessions, that two weeks ago they had been badly beaten during interrogation prisoners.
+POSSIBLE POINTS OF VIEW TO CONSIDER: Question: What do you decide to do? a prisoner who was tortured the delegate's supervisor a prisoner's relative the prison director other prisoners had then signed forced confessions, interrogation, they will be punished Source: Developed from ICRC delegates' reports. that two weeks ago they had been badly beaten during interrogation you about their treatment during prisoners.
 Three of them told you government.
 They are very afraid private conversations with seven and say that if the prison director by a prison officer.
-The prisoners hears that they have spoken to You have just finished having admitting crimes against the interrogation, they will be punished and beaten again.

-You now have a talk with the
+The prisoners International Committee of the hears that they have spoken to Red Cross (ICRC) and you are You have just finished having admitting crimes against the You now have a talk with the You are a delegate from the director of the prison. and beaten again. visiting a prison.